Economic mobility: Education

-Immigration
+Migration

 According to the U.S. Census Bureau, the number of legal immigrants has been rising steadily since the 1960s.
 The number has increased from about 320,000 to almost a million per year.
 About 500,000 illegal immigrants also remain in the United States each year.
 People immigrate to the United States in hopes of greater economic opportunities and most first generation immigrants experience a boost in their income from the American economy.
 But since most do not have an education, their wages quickly begin to fall relative to non-immigrants.
 According to studies, there is a great upward jump in economic mobility from the first to the second immigrant generation because of education.
 These second generation immigrants exceed the income levels of the first generation immigrants as well as some non-immigrants.

 Through intergenerational mobility research, the mobility of immigrants and their children from different nations can be measured.
 Considering relative wages from male workers from certain nations in 1970 to second generation male workers in 2000, conclusions can be drawn about economic mobility.
 In 1970, if immigrants had come from an industrialized nation, then their average wages tended to be more than the average wages of non-immigrant workers during that time.
 In 2000, the second generation workers had experienced a downfall in relative mobility because their average wages were much closer to the average wages of a non-immigrant worker.
 In 1970, for the immigrant workers migrating from less industrialized countries, their average wages were less than the average wages of non-immigrant workers.
 In 2000, the second generation workers from less industrialized nations have experienced an increase in relative mobility because their average wages have moved closer to those of non-immigrants.

 By computing the intergenerational correlation between relative wages of first and second generation workers from the same country a conclusion was made regarding whether or not first generation immigrants influence the wages of the second generation immigrants.
 This computation was also reported for native-born first and second generation American families.
 The study found that both immigrants and natives pass along almost exactly the same level of economic advantages or disadvantages to their offspring.
 These conclusions predict diminishing correlations in wages from the first and second generations if change in the level of education for each immigrant is considered.
 Since the majority of immigrants have low levels of education, it may be increasingly difficult for future second generation immigrants to ever surpass the average wages of non-immigrants.